chengxuan-xia/chengxuan-xia.github.io/README.md

 ## About me

-You can use the [editor on GitHub](https://github.com/chengxuan-xia/chengxuan-xia.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+Hi!
+I'm Chengxuan (Sheldon) Xia, a 2nd year master student in School of Computer Science and Technology, at University of Chinese Academy of Sciences.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Recently, I'm focusing on machine learning and Natural Language Processing.

 ### Education
-* _Sept 2019 - Present_    **University of Chinese Academy of Sciences (UCAS)**
+_Sept 2019 - Present_    **University of Chinese Academy of Sciences (UCAS)**

-M.s in Software and Theory of Computer, School of Computer Science and Technology
+* M.s in Software and Theory of Computer, School of Computer Science and Technology

-* _Sept 2014 - June 2019_    **University of Chinese Academy of Sciences**
+_Sept 2014 - June 2019_    **University of Chinese Academy of Sciences**

-B.E in Physics, School of Physical Sciences
+* B.E in Physics, School of Physical Sciences

 ### Research Experience